rohansanjay/reading/Self_Development/Atomic_Habits.md

     - you make it satisfying to do nothing
     - but make sure the short term reward doesn't go against your habit
-- a habit needs to be enjoyable for it to last and change is easy when enjoyable -*what is immediately rewarded is repeated, what is immediately punished is avoided*
+- a habit needs to be enjoyable for it to last and change is easy when enjoyable
+- *what is immediately rewarded is repeated, what is immediately punished is avoided*

 ### Chapter 16: How to Stick with Good Habits Every Day
 - create visual measure of your progress